UCLU/election/README.txt

 Installation
 ------------
-1. Enable the Election and Election Vote modules, and all of their dependencies.
+1. Enable at least one election type module (election_stv and/or election_referendum), and all dependencies.
 2. Visit /elections to view the list (a default View) of elections.
 3. Visit /admin/people/permissions to configure permissions.
 4. Visit /admin/config/election to configure fields and display settings.

 There are several optional sub-modules you can also enable, providing further functionality, including Election Condition, Election Statistics, and Election Results.

 Author